clux/rust-meetup-london/source/slides.md

 - safety dance when developing in new lang:
 - lockfiles, pin deps, run tests, lint
 - ez coz: build system
+- ez to justify from cost perspective as well (vs java)
 - BUT dockerising, slightly tricky

 ---